caam37830/default-project/README.md

 You will also propose some variations on this theme to run in the final submission.

-The midterm checkpoint will be due in early November.
+The midterm checkpoint will be due 11/13 at 12pm (noon) Chicago time.

 ### Final Submission